ngoheen/RAG-final/README.md

 * jquery.plugins.js - this is all the plugins they used, in one script
 * custom.js

-Lots can be removed from the last two scripts
+Lots can be removed from the last two scripts, above.

 ### These scripts all came with lightgallery which is used for popups